-If you follow this process and as a result the evidence shows that your project is not rural but you believe that it should be considered rural, or if you have other questions, problems, or concerns in determining rural designation pursuant to the above process, please direct them to HOMENOFA@hcd.ca.gov.
+If you follow this process and, as a result, the evidence shows that your project is not rural, but you believe that it should be considered rural, or if you have other questions, problems, or concerns in determining rural designation pursuant to the above process, please contact the HOME NOFA Unit (HOMENOFA@hcd.ca.gov).

-B. Narrative Worksheet
+B. Narrative Worksheet (eCivis Application Portal - Narrative)